Fully-heavy hexaquark states via the QCD sum rules: Introduction

-In previous works, we construct the color-singlet-color-singlet type (color-singlet-color-singlet-color-singlet type) six-quark currents to explore the triply-heavy dibaryon (hexaquark molecular) states and doubly-heavy dibaryon states with the QCD sum rules \cite{WZG-ccc-dibaryion,WZG-cc-dibaryon,WZG-cc-dibaryon-2} (\cite{WZG-DvDvDV}), and construct the diquark-diquark-diquark type six-quark currents to explore the triply-heavy hexaquark state \cite{WZG-tri-ccc-hexa}.
-In all the works \cite{WZG-ccc-dibaryion,WZG-cc-dibaryon,WZG-cc-dibaryon-2,WZG-DvDvDV,WZG-tri-ccc-hexa}, there are explicit light degrees of freedom in the six-quark currents, the contributions from the valence light quarks are very large.
+In previous works, we constructed the color-singlet-color-singlet type (color-singlet-color-singlet-color-singlet type) six-quark currents to explore the triply-heavy dibaryon (hexaquark molecular) states and doubly-heavy dibaryon states with the QCD sum rules \cite{WZG-ccc-dibaryion,WZG-cc-dibaryon,WZG-cc-dibaryon-2} (\cite{WZG-DvDvDV}), and constructed the diquark-diquark-diquark type six-quark currents to explore the triply-heavy hexaquark state with the QCD sum rules \cite{WZG-tri-ccc-hexa}.
+In all the works \cite{WZG-ccc-dibaryion,WZG-cc-dibaryon,WZG-cc-dibaryon-2,WZG-DvDvDV,WZG-tri-ccc-hexa}, there are explicit light degrees of freedoms in the six-quark currents, the contributions from the valence light quarks are very large.

 In this work, we construct the diquark-diquark-diquark type local six-quark currents to study the fully-heavy hexaquark states with the spin-parity $J^P=1^-$ and $0^+$ consistently in the framework of the QCD sum rules, and make predictions for the hexaquark masses to be confronted to the experimental data in the future, because the QCD sum rules approach is a powerful theoretical tool in studying the exotic $X$, $Y$, $Z$ and $P$ states \cite{MNielsen-review-1812}.